islab-github/WCM_SVWC/README.md

 # WCM_SVWC
 This repository is the implementation of object detectors used in the paper "Role of Sensing and Computer Vision in 6G Wireless Communications".

-# Preparation
+# Datasetpreparation
 Please download the dataset from drive.google.com and then put the data folder next to DETR and EfficientDet folders.
+The dataset consists of 104 pairs of RGB and depth images acquired from 9 distinct wireless environments including classroom, hallway, gym, and food court.
+In each image, up to 5 people appear, each holding a cell phone.

 # Methods
 By running detr.py in DETR folder, we can detect humans and cell phones in the RGB images using DETR.